Prose and Poetry Frequently Asked Questions

 Questions & Answers

-Q. Is e-mail or information secured from the Internet an acceptable form of documentation?
+Q. Is e-mail an acceptable form of documentation?

-A. Students are allowed to access the Internet to locate documentation.
+A. When evaluating Internet sources for documentation purposes, quality standards are a necessity because the Internet contains web pages posted by youngsters as well as world-class experts.
+Just like the print medium, you must distinguish between quantity and quality.
+Students are allowed to access the Internet to locate documentaion.
 As long as the site they have downloaded the information from is a legitimate one, it is acceptable to offer as documentation.
 Many contemporary authors today have their own website, and information from these are acceptable, since they are copyrighted to the author, as is information students download from a publishing company’s website.
-However, be careful of personal web sites that are not copyrighted.
-These do not provide acceptable documentation.
-(See also page 63.)
+However, be careful of personal websites that are not copyrighted.
+These do not provide

 Acceptable Internet sites include those run by: